yhnavein/swaggie/README.md

 The following templates are bundled with Swaggie:

 ```
 axios       Default template.
 Recommended for React / Vue / similar frameworks.
 Uses axios
 xior        Lightweight and modern alternative to axios.
 Uses [xior](https://github.com/suhaotian/xior#intro)
-swr-axios      Template that embraces SRW for GET requests and as a fallback uses axios.
+swr-axios   SWR for GET requests with axios as backend
-tanstack-query Template that uses TanStack Query for GET requests and as a fallback uses xior.
+tsq-xior    TanStack Query for GET requests with xior as backend
-fetch          Template similar to axios, but with fetch API instead.
+fetch       Barebone fetch API.
 Recommended for React / Vue / similar frameworks
-ng1            Template for Angular 1 (this is for the old one)
+ng1         Angular 1 client (this is for the old one)
-ng2            Template for Angular 2+ (uses HttpClient, InjectionTokens, etc)
+ng2         Angular 2+ client (uses HttpClient, InjectionTokens, etc)
 ```

 If you want to use your own template, you can use the path to your template for the `-t` parameter: